orenfromberg/ssh-auth-demo/README.md

 2. exit the client
 3. run `docker compose down`

-## server-key-auth
+## key-server-auth

-We'll build on client-key-auth and add the servers public key to the clients `known_hosts` file.
+We'll build on key-client-auth and add the servers public key to the clients `known_hosts` file.

 ## ca-server-auth